Her buttocks like a dune

 "No," she says and shakes her head.
 "That's what worries me.
 It's the twelfth week beginning today."

-"We should be hearing from him any minute now, then.
-I am told it can take longer when it's a woman's first time; that it sometimes takes eighteen weeks before the soul arrives."
+"Which means we should be hearing from him any minute, now.
+I am told it can take longer when it's a woman's first time; that it sometimes takes all of eighteen weeks before the soul arrives."

 "How do you know it's a boy?" she says and sits down on the bench, spreading her legs for his attentions, her belly already making it a little more difficult for her to move.